wiemerm/DeploymentGuide/deployment_visual_guide.md

 - Halo Infinite's "Cross Core" helmet and shoulder utilization is an exception to this rule, as the usage of helmets and shoulders across Cores and Armor sets is able to be done In Game, and is therefore eligible for Tier 2 and Tier 3 status.

+For example, this costume would be limited to a Tier 1 due to hte miz of a Halo Reach Commando Helmet with a Halo CE body, a combination unable to be replicated in any game.
 <img src="./Photos/General/mix_and_match_example.jpg" width="300">
-Example of a mix and match armor using Reach Commando helmet and CE Mark V armor that would only be able to be deployed at a Tier 1 Level.

 ### Personalization Reference:
 The Following would be limited to Tier 1 for Personalization for an ODST due to the use of recognizable imagery from another Franchise.